 Maria Elena Germanetti, Esq.,

-Maria Germanetti is an Associate Attorney at Lehigh Valley Immigration Law LLC, where she represents individuals and families in a wide range of immigration matters, including asylum, removal defense, adjustment of status, family-based petitions, and humanitarian relief.
-Known for her compassionate and detail-oriented advocacy, Maria is committed to guiding clients through the complexities of the U.S. immigration system with clarity and care.
+Maria Germanetti is a Member at Lehigh Valley Immigration Law LLC, where she represents individuals and families in a broad range of immigration matters, including asylum, removal defense, adjustment of status, family-based petitions, and humanitarian relief.
+She is known for her compassionate, detail-oriented advocacy and is deeply committed to helping clients navigate the complexities of the U.S. immigration system with confidence and care.

 Maria brings a strong foundation in litigation and public service to her immigration practice.
-Before joining the firm, she supported litigation in areas such as contract disputes, debtor-creditor rights, employment discrimination, torts, constitutional issues, and immigration law.
-This diverse background enhances her ability to develop thoughtful, strategic solutions—especially for clients whose challenges extend beyond immigration status alone.
+Prior to joining the firm, she supported litigation in areas such as contract disputes, debtor-creditor rights, employment discrimination, torts, constitutional issues, and immigration law.
+This diverse legal background enhances her ability to develop thoughtful, strategic solutions—particularly for clients whose challenges extend beyond immigration status alone.

-Maria earned her J.D. from Penn State Dickinson Law, where she served as Associate Editor of the Dickinson Law Review and conducted legal research in constitutional and cybersecurity law.
-She graduated magna cum laude with a B.A. and is currently completing her M.A. in Criminal Justice at DeSales University, concentrating in digital and mobile forensics.
+Maria earned her J.D. from Penn State Dickinson Law, where she served as an Associate Editor of the Dickinson Law Review and conducted legal research in constitutional and cybersecurity law.
+She graduated magna cum laude with a B.A. and is currently completing her M.A. in Criminal Justice at DeSales University, with a concentration in digital and mobile forensics.

-Passionate about immigrant rights, child advocacy, and trauma-informed representation, Maria is dedicated to helping her clients achieve safety, stability, and the opportunity to build a better future.
+She is passionate about immigrant rights, child advocacy, and trauma-informed legal representation.
+Maria is dedicated to helping her clients find safety, security, and the opportunity to build a better future.

 -